Asymptotic theory and first-order bias of the Wallace--Freeman estimator: The Wallace--Freeman estimator as a penalised M-estimator

 and $\lambda_n = 1/n$.
 Thus,

-The prior contribution favours regions of larger prior mass, while the Fisher-information term penalises regions of high local curvature.
+The prior contribution favours regions of larger prior mass, while the Fisher information term penalises regions of high local curvature.
+The Fisher information term is also what ensures invariance under smooth reparameterisation.
 Since the penalty enters at order $n^{-1}$, the Wallace--Freeman estimator is asymptotically first-order equivalent to maximum likelihood while differing at smaller order through an explicit deterministic correction.